Skamt/BDAddons/README.md

 # BetterDiscordPlugins

-npm run build a : to build all plugins
+npm run build all : to build all plugins

 npm run build : while in directory of a plugin to build only that plugin